+Dealing with toxic colleagues at work is hard.
 A work-colleagues relationship is unique.
-Both sides are close enough to share and complain about the work environment, but not-so-close to share personal problems.
-You’ll find the one that complains a lot to their colleague, and the one who becomes the bucket to contain those complaint.
-You could be one or both.
+Between one person and each other are close enough to share and complain about the work environment, but not-so-close to share personal problems.
+You’ll find the one that complains a lot to their colleague, or the one who becomes the bucket to contain those complaints.
+You could be one, or maybe both.
 Talking to your workmates may bring a slight relief, but in a certain way, it could be the gate for you or your work colleagues into a toxic work relationship

 Know when the line is crossed